A geometric basis for materials families in inorganic solids: Discussion

-Despite this breadth of transferability, the present formulation is not without limitations.
-Training predominantly on near-hull data introduces systematic stabilization biases, necessitating constant offsets when comparing absolute defect energies to DFT.
+Despite its broad applicability, the present formulation is not without limitations.
+Because the representation is determined primarily by near-hull data, it introduces systematic stabilization biases, necessitating finite-difference derivatives and constant offsets when comparing absolute defect energies to DFT.
 Sparse sampling in certain regions of composition space can blur facet assignments, and explicit finite-temperature entropies are not included.
 These limitations, however, suggest clear and tractable extensions, such as calibrating offsets using small reference datasets or attaching uncertainty estimates to identify out-of-distribution compositions and guide targeted data acquisition.

-Taken together, our results demonstrate that a remarkably small set of interpretable parameters can approximate a broad range of DFT-derived and experimentally relevant thermodynamic observables.
-By exposing the low-complexity geometric structure underlying the formation-energy landscape, the max–affine framework reframes composition-only modeling as a general, geometry-free thermodynamic description, offering both predictive power and physical insight across diverse materials phenomena.
-Viewed through this lens, the formation-energy landscape of inorganic materials is not arbitrarily complex, but instead organized into a small number of chemically meaningful regimes—revealing that much of solid-state thermodynamics near stability can be understood and optimized using composition alone.
+By exposing the geometric structure underlying the formation-energy landscape, the max–affine framework reveals how inorganic thermodynamics is organized into a small number of meaningful families rather than an arbitrarily complex continuum.
+This organization is directly reflected in the 92-dimensional formation-energy landscape, which is well approximated by a low-faceted polyhedral surface.
+Viewed in this light, the long-standing intuition that materials fall into distinct families with shared behavior is not merely a useful classification, but a reflection of the underlying geometry of the convex hull of formation energies.